dhamodaran-pandiyan/wtfgolang/README.md

 - The immutability of strings is not the same as immutability of variables.

 - Immutability of strings means that the characters in the string cannot be changed.
 This holds true for Go.
-Go makes use of it when slicing strings as shown in the example below.

 - Variables in Go are always mutable.
 When a string variable is changed, the internal fields of the variable (pointer and length) are changed.
 The address of variable never changes.

-- The example below presents the internals of Go string variable.
-The first integer is an address to the array of characters and the second is the length.
+- In Go, string is its own data type.
+At its core, it’s still a sequence of bytes, but:
+  - It’s a fixed length.
+It doesn’t just continue on until a zero appears.
+  - It comes with extra information: its length.
+  - “Characters” or runes may span multiple bytes.
+  - It’s immutable.

-- See the article on internals of string in Go http://research.swtch.com/godata.
++ See the article on internals of string in Go http://research.swtch.com/godata.

 + Working program,